mastercomfig/mastercomfig/docs/CONTRIBUTING.md

 ## Bot match

-After the results are positive with the benchmark, measure your average FPS in a local 24 player bot match on `cp_gorge`, highest difficulty.
+After the results are positive with the benchmark, measure your average FPS in a local 24 player bot match on `pl_upward`, highest difficulty.

 ## Casual match